Mendes Cohen: World travel

 In 1829, Cohen retired from the family business a wealthy man and traveled the world collecting artifacts.
-He visited England, Russia, Turkey, Palestine, Egypt, and most of the countries in Central and Western Europe.
+He visited England, Russia, Turkey, Jerusalem, Egypt, and most of the countries in Central and Western Europe.
 He was said to be the first American to tour the Nile Valley.
 He was a prolific writer of letters, which often contained his itinerary and appointments.
 Cohen attended the coronation of William IV in June 1830 and the funeral of King George IV in August 1830.
 He met Pope Gregory XVI on January 29, 1831.
 He represented Maryland at the coronation of Queen Victoria in 1838.
-He was the first American citizen who received permission from the Ottoman Empire to visit Palestine and he wrote about the hardships of the Jews of Jerusalem.
+He was the first American citizen who received permission from the Ottoman Empire to visit Jerusalem and he wrote about the hardships of the Jews of Jerusalem.

 Public service

 Cohen returned to the United States and became a public servant, first as an aide to the Maryland governor, Thomas Veazey.
 Veazey gave Mendes the ceremonial title "Colonel" in recognition of his service in the Battle of Baltimore.
 He was elected to the House of Delegates from Baltimore City in 1847 and served a single term.
 He was the first Jewish member of the Maryland General Assembly and serves as a trustee to the Baltimore and Ohio Railroad.
 He was also on the board of the Hebrew Benevolent Society in 1858 when they launched plans for the Hebrew Hospital of Baltimore, now known as Sinai Hospital.